Soil Calculator guide

 When should I use the Soil Calculator?

 Use it when your task matches one of these common needs: Estimate soil for raised beds or garden top-offs.
 Convert square feet and inches deep into cubic yards.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Soil Calculator doing with my inputs?